vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 sleep cycle toward sleeping earlier and also wanted to cook food in the morning, so I wanted to jog earlier, but it was too cold to go out that early.

+## 2025-04-25: skipped all exercises due to time considerations

+On Friday 2025-04-25, I skipped all exercises due to delays as a result of trying to get some day job work done (I'm trying to wrap up a bunch of small items at the day job, some of which I had not planned, ahead of reduced availability in the coming weeks).
+The reason was a combination of "it's getting late and I should eat soon if I want to get back to a good sleep cycle" as well as "I am squeezed for time in general and exercise is the thing that's easiest to cut."